Preference (economics): Indifference curve

 An indifference curve is a graphical representation that shows the combinations of quantities of two goods for which an individual will have equal preference or utility.
 It is named as such because the consumer would be indifferent between choosing any combination or bundle of commodities.
-An indifference curve can be detected in a market when the economics of scope is not overly diverse, or the goods and services are a part of a perfect market.
+An indifference curve can be detected in a market when the economics of scope is not overly diverse, or the goods and services are part of a perfect market.
 Any bundles on the same indifference curve have the same utility level.
 One example of this is deodorant.
 Deodorant is similarly priced throughout several different brands.
 Deodorant also has no major differences in use; therefore, consumers have no preference in what they should use.
 Indifference curves are negatively sloped because of the non-satiation of preferences, as consumers cannot be indifferent between two bundles if one has more of both goods.
 The indifference curves are also curved inwards due to diminishing marginal utility, i.e., the reduction in the utility of every additional unit as consumers consume more of the same good.
 The slope of the indifference curve measures the marginal rate of substitution, which can be defined as the number of units of one good needed to replace one unit of another good without changing the overall utility.